 - Open the Application Overview from your Dashboard

-- Click on Configuration in the Application panel on the right of the screen
+- Click on ⚙️Application Settings in the right-hand panel

-- Click on the ConfigStore tab at the top of the main panel
+- Click on the ConfigStore in the sub-nav

 This page provides a way to store information where the scope is limited to a specific application.
 Variables stored in this repository will not automatically be available to any other application in your account.
 This is useful for storing variables that are either very application-specific or where the risk of sharing outweighs the benefits of centralisation.